 “You might be surprised at all the ‘qualified medical expenses’ you can pay for using your HSA funds—everything from walk-in visits and surgical costs to dental expenses, mental health services, vision care, prescription drugs, and much more,” explained Tom Torre, co-founder of Bend Financial, in an email to The Balance.

-Under the Affordable Care Act (ACA), which was enacted in March 2010, over-the-counter medications were not considered qualified medical expenses for HSAs.
+In March of 2020, Congress enacted the Affordable Care Act (ACA).
+Under this scheme, over-the-counter drugs did not count as "qualified medical expenses" for HSAs.
 The same rules applied for flexible spending accounts (FSAs)—pre-tax financial accounts often offered by employers.
-If you were dealing with heartburn, for example, you wouldn’t be able to use your HSA money to cover an over-the-counter drug like Tums or Prilosec.
+If you were dealing with heartburn, for example, you wouldn’t be able to use your HSA money to cover an OTC drug like Tums or Prilosec.
 Instead, you’d have to pay for it out of pocket.

 Changes Under the CARES Act

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act—enacted in March 2020—has changed the requirements for over-the-counter medication coverage.
-Since it was written into law, over-the-counter medical purchases can be reimbursed via an HSA or FSA without the need for a doctor’s prescription.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted in March 2020 has changed the rules for over-the-counter drug coverage.
+Since it was written into law, OTC medical purchases can be reimbursed via an HSA or FSA without the need for a doctor’s prescription.
 This change is retroactive to Jan.
 1, 2020, and has no expiration date.

-The changes made under the CARES Act have significantly increased the number of products that qualify for reimbursement with an HSA.
-In addition to OTC medications, such as pain relievers, anti-inflammatories, and cough syrups, shoppers can now purchase dozens of other products for varying needs.
-Baby lotions, digestive aids, and sleep aids are just a few examples of what is now HSA-eligible.
+The changes made under the CARES Act have greatly increased the number of products that can be reimbursed with an HSA.
+In addition to OTC drugs, such as pain relievers, anti-inflammatories, and cough syrups, shoppers can now purchase dozens of other products for varying needs.
+Baby lotions, digestive aids, and sleep aids are just a few examples of what now falls under the purview of an HSA.
 Also, for the first time in history, feminine hygiene products are included in the list of HSA-qualified OTC medical product expenses.

-Funeral plans, beauty enhancement procedures, child care, and most other non-tangible, health-related expenses are not covered by your HSA.
-For a full list of what is and what is not covered by your HSA, visit the IRS official website and see publications 502 and 969.
+Funeral plans, beauty treatments, child care, and most other intangible costs vaguely related to health care are not covered by your HSA.
+For a full list of what is and what is not covered by your HSA, visit the IRS website and see publication 502.

-How To Pay for OTC Expenses With Your HSA
+How Can You Pay for OTC Costs With Your HSA?

-There are a number of ways to use your HSA to pay for OTC expenses.
-You may pay at the point of service with your HSA debit card or you can pay out of pocket and reimburse yourself later with your HSA funds.
+There are a number of ways to use your HSA to pay for OTC costs.
+You may pay at the point of service with your HSA debit card.
+Or you can pay out of pocket and pay yourself back later with your HSA funds.

-“Reimbursing yourself at a later time is especially useful if you choose to leverage your HSA’s unique ability to be used as a long-term investment vehicle,” Torre explained.
+If you choose to use your HSA, like many people do, as a tool for long-term savings, it can be very beneficial to pay yourself back at a later time.
 When you invest funds in your HSA, your money has the chance to grow tax-free and be used in the future when you need it.

-No matter which type of HSA reimbursement you choose, you’ll want to make sure you save the receipt and explanation of benefits (EOB) for the expense in case you need to confirm its eligibility in the event of an IRS audit or another unforeseeable situation.
+No matter which type of HSA reimbursement you choose, you’ll want to make sure you save the receipt and explanation of benefits (EOB) for the expense.
+It might come in handy in case you need to confirm it in the event of an audit by the IRS.